drjdr/dotfiles/README.md

 If you did all of the above you may now follow these install instructions to setup a new Mac.

-1. Update macOS to the latest version with the App Store
+1. Update macOS to the latest version with the App Store, log in to the app store as your Apple ID needs to be linked
 2. [Generate a new public and private SSH key](https://docs.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) by running:

    ```zsh